 The system variable sets encryption on for binary log files and

 relay log files.
 Binary logging does not need to be enabled on the

 server to enable encryption, so you can encrypt the relay log

-files on a slave that has no binary log.
+files on a replica that has no binary log.
 To use encryption, a

-keyring plugin must be installed and configured to supply MySQL
+keyring component or plugin must be installed and configured to

-Server's keyring service.
-For instructions to do this, see
+supply MySQL Server's keyring service.
+For instructions to do

-Section 6.4.4, “The MySQL Keyring”.
-Any supported keyring plugin can be
+this, see Section 6.4.4, “The MySQL Keyring”.
+Any supported keyring

 When you first start the server with encryption enabled, a new binary log encryption key is generated before the binary log and relay logs are initialized.
 This key is used to encrypt a file password for each binary log file (if the server has binary logging enabled) and relay log file (if the server has replication channels), and further keys generated from the file passwords are used to encrypt the data in the files.
 The binary log encryption key that is currently in use on the server is called the binary log master key.
 The two tier encryption key architecture means that the binary log master key can be rotated (replaced by a new master key) as required, and only the file password for each file needs to be re-encrypted with the new master key, not the whole file.
 Relay log files are encrypted for all channels, including new channels that are created after encryption is activated.
 The binary log index file and relay log index file are never encrypted.